EasonLiaw/power_consumption_forecasting/README.md

 In addition, the following pickle files (with self-explanatory names) have been created inside Intermediate_Train_Results folder during this stage which may be used later on during data preprocessing on test data:
 - <b>CategoryImputer.pkl</b>

-## Machine Learning Pipelines Configuration
----
-While data preprocessing steps can be done on the entire dataset before model training, it is highly recommended to perform all data preprocessing steps within cross validation using pipelines to reduce the risk of data leakage, where information from training data is leaked to validation/test data.

-The sections below summarizes the details of Machine Learning pipelines with various variations in steps:

-#### i.
-Handling imbalanced data
-While most machine learning models have hyperparameters that allow adjustment of <b>class weights</b> for classification, an alternative solution to handle imbalanced data is to use oversampling method.

-For this project, the following methods of handling imbalanced data are tested:

-- SMOTEN: Synthetic Minority Over-sampling Technique for Nominal data.
-- No oversampling or undersampling required

-Note that this dataset do not contain continuous variables, thus the only suitable methods available for handling imbalanced data is either using SMOTEN for oversampling or using class weights hyperparameter.

-#### ii.
-Feature Engineering
-The following features are derived after handling imbalanced data if relevant:
-- Age (Difference between Timestamp and Birth_Date)
-- Hours slept (Difference between Awaketime_today and Sleeptime_ytd)
-- Datetime features (i.e. year, month, quarter, week, day_of_week, day_of_month, day_of_year, hour and minute) from Timestamp, Birth_Date, Awaketime_today and Sleeptime_ytd (using DatetimeFeatures function from feature-engine library)
-- Number of methods of keep in touch (based on Method_of_keepintouch feature)
-- Number of types of play places (based on Type_of_play_places feature)
-- Number of breakfast food yesterday (based on Breakfast_ytd feature)

-#### iii.
-Encoding "interval" features
-Features that are identifed as interval data types have equal magnitudes between different values.
-These features can be encoded directly using custom <b>label encoding (from 0)</b>:
-- Study_Year
-- Safety_toplay_scale
-- Health_scale
-- School_scale
-- Family_scale
-- Friends_scale
-- Looks_scale
-- Life_scale
-- WIMD_2019_Rank
-- WIMD_2019_Decile
-- WIMD_2019_Quintile
-- WIMD_2019_Quartile

-#### iv.
-Encoding "binary" features
-Features that are identified as binary data types only require simple encoding (1 vs 0):
-- Read_Info_Sheet
-- School_Health_Records
-- Other_children_inhouse
-- Easywalk_topark
-- Easywalk_somewhere
-- Garden
-- Keep_in_touch_family_outside_household
-- Keep_in_touch_friends
-- Sleeptime_ytd_minute
-- Awaketime_today_minute

-In addition, these following features contain multiple values which can also be split into individual values in binary form:
-- Method_of_keepintouch (Contact_by_phone, Contact_by_visit, Contact_by_social_media, Contact_by_game)
-- Type_of_play_places (Play_in_house, Play_in_garden, Play_in_grass_area, Play_in_bushes, Play_in_woods, Play_in_field, Play_in_street, Play_in_playground, Play_in_bike_or_park, Play_near_water) * Only top 10 categories are used
-- Breakfast_ytd (Bread_Brk, Sugary_Cereal_Brk, Healthy_Cereal_Brk, Fruits_Brk, Yogurt_Brk, Nothing_Brk, Cooked_Breakfast_Brk, Snacks_Brk) * Only top 8 categories are used

-#### v.
-Encoding "ordinal" features with different magnitudes "for certain"
-For features that are identified as ordinal data types with high certainty of categories having different magnitudes can be encoded using one of the following contrast methods:
-- Backward Difference Encoder
-- Polynomial Encoder
-- Sum Encoder
-- Helmert Encoder

-These following features will be encoded using contrast methods, since these features clearly show different magnitudes:
-- Fruitveg_ytd
-- Number_people_household
-- Sports_in_week
-- Internet_in_week
-- Tired_in_week
-- Concentrate_in_week
-- Softdrink_in_week
-- Sugarsnack_in_week
-- Takeawayfood_in_week

-#### vi.
-Encoding features with rare categories
-For features that contain many unique categories, these features may have categories that are considered to be "rare" due to low frequency.
-To reduce the cardinality of these features, <b>RareLabelEncoder</b> from feature-engine library is used.

-#### vii.
-Encoding "nominal" and "ordinal" features with uncertainty in magnitude difference
-The following list of features are ordinal that may or may not have different magnitudes between values:
-- Doingwell_schoolwork
-- Lots_of_choices_important
-- Lots_of_things_good_at
-- Feel_partof_community
-- Outdoorplay_freq
-- Enoughtime_toplay
-- Play_inall_places

-<b>Note that the features listed above are encoded using label encoding (from 0 in order of importance) as intermediate step before further data encoding.</b>

-The following list of features are identified as nominal:
-- Gender
-- Going_school
-- Homespace_relax
-- Method_of_keepintouch
-- Breakfast_ytd
-- Type_of_play_places

-<b>For all the features mentioned in this section, features are encoded using either One Hot encoding (for non-tree based models) or CatBoost encoding (for tree-based models).</b>

-#### viii.
-Encoding "time-related" features
-All time-related features that are derived from Timestamp, Birth_Date, Sleeptime_ytd and Awaketime_today are encoded using either CyclicalFeatures (for non-tree based models) function from feature-engine library or CatBoost encoding (for tree-based models).

-Note that while One Hot encoding is the most popular approach for categorical data encoding, time-related features are usually cyclical in nature such that performing one hot encoding on time related features does not capture the cyclical component.

-#### x.
-Feature Scaling
-Feature scaling is only essential in some machine learning models like Logistic Regression, Linear SVC and KNN for faster convergence and to prevent misinterpretation of one feature significantly more important than other features.
-For this project, MinMax scaler is used since this dataset only contains categorical variables.

-#### xi.
-Feature Selection
-Given the current dataset has very large number of features, performing feature selection is essential for simplifying the machine learning model, reducing model training time and to reduce risk of model overfitting.

-For this project, the following methods of feature selection are tested:
-- Mutual Information
-- ANOVA
-- Feature Importance using Extra Trees Classifier
-- Logistic Regression with Lasso Penalty (l1)
-- BorutaShap (Default base learner: Random Forest Classifier)
-- FeatureWiz (SULOV (Searching for Uncorrelated List of Variables) + Recursive Feature Elimination with XGBoost Classifier)

-#### xii.
-Cluster Feature representation
-After selecting the best features from feature selection, an additional step that can be tested involves representing distance between various points and identified cluster point as a feature (cluster_distance) for model training.
-From the following research paper (https://link.springer.com/content/pdf/10.1007/s10115-021-01572-6.pdf) written by Maciej Piernik and Tadeusz Morzy in 2021, both authors concluded the following points that will be applied to this project:

--  Adding cluster-generated features may improve quality of classification models (linear classifiers like Logistic Regression and Linear SVC), with extra caution required for non-linear classifiers like K Neighbors Classifier and random forest approaches.

-- Encoding clusters as features based on distances between points and cluster representatives with feature scaling is significantly better than solely relying on cluster membership with One Hot encoding.

-- Adding generated cluster features to existing ones is safer option than replacing them altogether, which may yield model improvements without degrading model quality

-- No single clustering approach (K-means vs Hierarchical vs DBScan vs Affinity Propagation) provide significantly better results in model performance.
-Thus, affinity propagation method is used for this project, which automatically determines the number of clusters to use.
-However, "damping" parameter requires hyperparameter tuning for using Affinity Propagation method.

 ## Legality
 ---